azieren/Plastic_Segmentation/README.md

 # Plastic_Segmentation

+Implementation of the paper:
+[A Novel Approach for Identifying Nanoplastics by Assessing Deformation Behavior with Scanning Electron Microscopy JS Stine, N Aziere, BJ Harper, SL Harper - Micromachines, 2023](https://www.mdpi.com/2072-666X/14/10/1903) - at MDPI

 Training and inference of a Deep Learning Model for segmenting plastic particle captured with SEM

 # Prepare Plastic Dataset